-Mayes County is a largely rural community that contains several more densely populated and developed municipalities interspersed along the Neosho River and Highway 28 and U.S. Route 69.
+Mayes County is a largely rural community that contains several more densely populated and developed municipalities interspersed along the Grand River and Highway 28 and U.S. Route 69.
 The County is connected to the Tulsa metro area by several highways including U.S. Route 412 and Interstate 44 and is adjacent to the famed Route 66.
 The County has a population of 41,152 with approximately 15,000 households.
-Its natural features, rural lands and agricultural uses have long informed the type and form of development found in the Four Corners Region to date.
+Its history, natural features, rural lands and agricultural uses have helped to inform the type of development found in the Four Corners region today.